wildwinter/dink/README.md

     If present, outputs the status of the written lines as an Excel file (`*-writing-status.xlsx`).

+* `--ignoreWritingStatus`

+    If present, ignores the writing status when deciding what to include in the recording script or localization script.
+Useful for a full dump of lines.

 * `--project project/config.jsonc`

     If supplied, configuration will be read from the given JSON file, instead